 Long-term keys to durable, successful and high-probability win rates in options trading:

-4) Maximizing the number of trade occurrences to allow the probabilities to play out
+Maximize the number of trades to allow the expected probabilities to play out

-7) Position sizing and allocation is appropriate to manage risk
+Appropriate position sizing / portfolio allocation to manage risk exposure

 Consistent Portfolio Appreciation: